-You should never request that study participants provide sensitive PII, regardless of whether tasks are blurred.
+You should never request that test participants provide sensitive PII, regardless of whether tasks are blurred.
 UserTesting will delete any video found to contain sensitive PII and thus in violation of this rule.

-Follow these best practices when you run a study that may prompt test participants to provide their PII:
+Follow these best practices when you run a test that may prompt test participants to provide their PII:

 1. When requiring a test participant to complete a form requesting PII, instruct them to enter false or “dummy” information that will not identify a specific individual.